Insulating a Victorian terrace in London: a practical guide

 Victorian terraces are charming, solid and generous in detail, but their construction was never designed with modern comfort in mind.

-Solid brick walls
+Solid brick external walls

 Leaky junctions